Is Secant The Opposite Of Cosine

 3. Computer Graphics: Cosine is used in computer graphics for shading and lighting calculations.
 The angle between a light source and a surface determines the intensity of the light reflected, which can be calculated using cosine.

 4. Navigation: Cosine is used in navigation to determine distances and angles.
-For example, the law of cosines is used to calculate the sides and angles of a triangle.
+Take this: the law of cosines is used to calculate the sides and angles of a triangle.

 Secant Applications